Are Amazon automation services a scam?

 Lastly, ask yourself if it’s worth just making your life easier by hiring service providers.
 For example, hiring a virtual ecommerce bookkeeping service company would help you save time on bookkeeping each month so you can grow your business and this would be hands-off.

-- No, it’s not a scam because they are a full-service agency
+- Just One Time is not a scam, they are are a full-service agency with sly marketing

 - No, it’s not an investment because you are paying a company to start a business for you